GautamGupta/bb-legacy-plugins/bb-smilies/trunk/readme.txt

 = Version 0.0.8 (2009-02-28) =

-* don't process posts on feeds
+* encode images when inside feeds

 == To Do ==